iskorotkov/markdown-format/README.md

 # Markdown format

-A command line tool to rewrite quickly written markdown document to be more readable and rich.
+A command-line tool to rewrite quickly written markdown document to be more readable and rich.

 ## Features